 - Placement is important for smaller work areas like the lower neck and shoulders.

-- If you’re looking for a versatile placement spot, try the inner wrist, rib cage or foot/ankle area.
+- If you’re looking for the best tattoo locations for professionals, try the inner wrist, rib cage or foot/ankle area.

 Interested in finding a comprehensive insurance policy that meets your needs and your budget?
 Visit the experienced team at Marine Agency Insurance online today to compare quotes and explore additional coverage options.